RubixDev/syntastica/README.md

 Versions are specified as `MAJOR.MINOR.PATCH`.
 As long as the `MAJOR` version specifier is still at `0`, changes to the `MINOR` version may also be breaking changes.
-The `PATCH` part is only incremented if the public API stays exactly the same.
+The `PATCH` part is only incremented if the public API stays fully compatible, with one exception: Changes to the bundled parsers and queries in the parser collections do **not** count as breaking changes.
+This implies that if a parser stops being compatible with one of the collections, it is not considered a breaking change to remove that parser.

 ## Inspiration